elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 	ALL: ALL

 Looks like we are blocking everything.
-So I just moved the &#8216;hosts.deny&#8217; file out of the way:
+So I just moved the 'hosts.deny' file out of the way:

 	localhost:~ # mv /etc/hosts.deny /tmp